Porsche Cayenne: Plug-in hybrid

-In July 2014, Porsche announced the launch of the Porsche Cayenne S E-Hybrid, a plug-in hybrid with an all-electric range between 18 and 36 km under the New European Driving Cycle (NEDC) standard.
-The plug-in model displaced the Cayenne S Hybrid from the line up, and it is part of the revised range.
-The Cayenne S E-Hybrid is the first plug-in hybrid in the premium SUV segment, allowing Porsche to become the first automaker with three production plug-in hybrid models.
+In July 2014, Porsche announced the Porsche Cayenne S E-Hybrid, a plug-in hybrid with an all-electric range of between 18 and 36 km under the New European Driving Cycle (NEDC) standard.
+The plug-in model displaced the Cayenne S Hybrid from the line-up and formed part of the revised range.
+The Cayenne S E-Hybrid was the first plug-in hybrid in the premium SUV segment, allowing Porsche to become the first automaker with three production plug-in hybrid models.
 Deliveries in Germany were scheduled to begin in October 2014.
-Sales in the U.S. began in November 2014.
+Sales in the US began in November 2014.